kasparsd/peters-blog-url-shortcodes/readme.txt

 Donate link: http://www.theblog.ca
 Tags: shortcode, post, url, admin
 Requires at least: 2.6
-Tested up to: 2.7
+Tested up to: 3.0
 Stable tag: trunk

-Use shortcodes for blog URLs and post URLs, so that your posts always have the correct internal links.
+Use shortcodes for blog URLs, post URLs, and template URLs so that your posts always have the correct internal links.

 == Description ==

-Adds shortcodes [blogurl] and [posturl] for WordPress 2.6 and up.
+Adds shortcodes [blogurl], [posturl], and [templateurl] for WordPress 2.6 and up.
 Use [blogurl] to generate your site URL.
-It offers the parameters "slash" and "noslash" (to add a trailing slash), as well as "uploads" to produce the URL of the uploads folder.
+It offers the parameters "slash" and "noslash" (to add a trailing slash; [templateurl] also supports this), as well as "uploads" to produce the URL of the uploads folder.
 Use [posturl id=3] (replace "3" with a post ID) to generate the permalink for any post.

 = Features =